Energy Auditor

 • Prepare cost estimates for potential retrofits.

-• Keep current on legislation and regulations
+• Stay up-to-date on legislation and regulations.

 • Make recommendations for, coordinate, and participate in the construction of retrofit measures and energy efficiency upgrades.